Phoenix-Finance/Phoenix-Documentation/content/token/mining-fpo.md

 Share of a miner = one’s mining score / total score of all miners Basic mining Amt = Total Basic Reward × Share of a miner Total Basic Reward = 20,000 CFNX/Day*
++ The total basic mining reward on Ethereum is set to be 20,000 FNX/Day, and begin halving in every 6 months from 2021-04-01.
++ The total basic mining reward on BSC is set to be 15,000 FNX/Day, and following the same halving rule as above.

 #### Boosting